 Can solar panels save you money?

 Interested in understanding the impact solar can have on your home?
 Enter some basic information below, and we’ll instantly provide a free estimate of your energy savings.

-More often, these offers involve leases or power purchase agreements.
+This is possible through solar leases and power purchase agreements.
 Under a PPA, a solar company will install a solar system on the roof of your home and charge you for the energy you use.
 You, the homeowner, won't own the solar system.
 The company will.

-Solar leases are similar to PPAs in that the homeowner will not own the system.
-Think of it like renting a vehicle.
+Solar leases are similar to PPAs in that the homeowner won't own the system.
+Think of it like leasing a vehicle.
 Leases typically don't require any money upfront -- you just pay a fixed rate each month to keep the system on your home.
 This way, you still enjoy the benefits of lower energy bills without the need to shell out the entire cost of solar or financing.

 Both PPA and solar leases are "a way that people can still participate in the solar energy economy, but with a contractual obligation with this outside company who is bearing those costs," said Gilbert Michaud, assistant professor at the School of Environmental Sustainability at Loyola University Chicago.

 What's the catch?
 Are 'free' solar panels a good idea?

 Power purchase agreements and solar leases allow people to realize savings on their energy bills without a huge upfront cost.
 But you may be thinking there must be a catch.
 Sort of.

 Much like getting into any other financial agreement, pay very close attention to the rate you'll pay, whether that's the price per kilowatt-hour for a PPA, or the fixed monthly rate of a lease.
 Make sure you're getting a good deal, and watch out for "escalators," which will raise the rate after a certain period of time.